-• New development of regional/national importance shall wherever possible be located so as to provide good access to rail (or where appropriate water) facilities and try to provide accessibility for disabled people.
+• New development of regional/national importance shall wherever possible be located so as to provide good access to rail (or where appropriate water) facilities.

-Aim 11 Reduce the environmental impact of highway improvements associated with new development.
+Aim 9 Reduce the environmental impact of highway improvements associated with new development.

 Norfolk's roads form a reflection of the landscape through which they pass.
 In order to protect this important aspect of our environment for the future, development needs to take a positive approach to the environment yet at the same time fulfil its responsibilities for safety and maintenance of the highway network.